kantarsifo/kantar-sifo-mobile-analytics-pod/Documentation/Readme.md

 Identifying a single user
 -------------------------
-An UUID string will be persisted locally, to your app's NSUserdefault storage.
+An UUID string will be persisted locally, to your app's NSUserDefault storage.
 This value will be sent as a query parameter in your tag request, to identify request from one user.

 Frequently asked questions
 -------------------------